Dre Campbell Farm

 4. Bacillus thuringiensis israelensis (Bti)

-This is a bacterium naturally occurring in the soil [2].
-BTi produces a protein that is toxic to gnat worms, mosquitoes, and certain other pests once ingested.
+This is a bacterium that occurs naturally in the soil [2].
+Once ingested, BTi produces a protein toxic to gnat worms, mosquitoes, and certain other pests.

 Following the product instructions, water the soil with the solution to kill fungus gnat larvae.
 You can also use it to get rid of mosquito larvae.